 - 900 Mhz spectrum usage in 3G: the model offers the possibility to deduce a carrier from the available 900 Mhz spectrum used for 2G, in order to provide 3G services in that spectrum.
 This option can be activated either national wide or only in rural geotype.
 The launch date of 3G services in 900 Mhz is a parameter in the model. - Dedicated carrier for HSDPA: the model allows to use a dedicated 3G carrier to provide HSDPA services.
 This option can be activated either national wide or only in urban geotype.

-3.2.3.6 Results for the generic operators
+3.2.3.7 Results for the generic operator

-3.2.3.6.1 2G sites
+3.2.3.7.1 2G sites

-Figure 17 - Evolution of total 2G sites (900Mhz and 1800 MHz)
+Figure 17 - Evolution of total 2G densification sites and breakdown per geotype (generic operator)